-Karamu is a proud sponsor of various USDA Child Nutrition Programs to include the Child and Adult Care Food Program (CACFP) , The At Risk After School Program (ARAS), and in the coming summer (for the first time ever) we will sponsor the Summer Food Service Program (SFSP).
-In November 2017 Karamu celebrated it's 25th year as a CACFP sponsor - making us one of the most experienced and most trusted Child Nutrition sponsors in the state of Tennessee!
+Karamu is a proud sponsor of various USDA Child Nutrition Programs to include the Child and Adult Care Food Program (CACFP), and The At Risk After School Program (ARAS).
+In 2022 Karamu celebrated it's 30th year as a CACFP sponsor - making us one of the most experienced and most trusted Child Nutrition sponsors in the state of Tennessee!
 Whether you are a child care center or child care home, Karamu has a Child Nutrition Program for you.
 In some cases, you don't even need a child care license to participate.

 CACFP For AT RISK AFTER SCHOOL PROGRAMS (ARAS)